bpmct/cdr-images/k8s-tilt-example-java/README.md

 ### Set up Coder workspace
 - run as a CVM
 - at least 4 GB RAM, 2 CPU Cores, and 16GB of disk space
+- add a Dev URL on port 10350 (Tilt Ui)
 - add a Dev URL on port 8000 (Java app)
-- add a  Dev URL on port

 ### Getting started
 1. Open VS Code or IntelliJ IDEA